 Dash cams: what are they and how do they work?

-More and more drivers are fitting dash cams to their cars.
+An increasing number of drivers are fitting dash cams to their cars, but why?
 Our guide gives you the lowdown

 What are dash cams used for?

-Dash-cam footage from nations like Russia has also flooded popular video sites like YouTube, where poor driving standards, fraudsters and road-rage incidents create dramatic incidents.
-In Austria, the use of dash cams has been banned because of data protection laws, while they’re also frowned on in Switzerland.
+But not all countries are entirely in favour of them.
+In Austria, for instance, the use of dash cams has been banned because of data protection laws, while they’re also frowned upon in Switzerland.
 Dash cams are permitted in Germany, but you’re not allowed to upload the footage from them online.

 What makes a good dash cam?

-A dash cam is only worth its salt if it can record high-quality footage, determined by the quality of its lens and the resolution of the recording.
-A good rule of thumb is that it should be able to capture the numberplate of the cars ahead, otherwise the footage may be too poor to be used as evidence.
+Given that the most important characteristic of a dash cam is that it can replay incidents that happen on the road, ensuring that it can record high-quality footage is crucial.
+This is determined by the quality of the lens and the resolution of the recording.
+A good rule of thumb is that it should be able to capture the number plate of the cars ahead, otherwise, the footage may be too unclear to be used as evidence.

 Almost all dash cams are fitted with a removable memory card, and to save you the hassle of having to frequently transfer large files, most are set to record in a loop, automatically overwriting old footage.
 Advanced dash cams also save footage that could be important, using technology like g-force sensors to detect sudden movements that could indicate a crash and save the footage.
 Other dash cams have a button you press after an incident to automatically protect and save the footage.